 On day 0, the design of the landing zones is done by native tools of the respective providers.

 On day 1 meshcloud comes into play for the deployment.
-For example, previously created Azure blueprints can be integrated into meshLandingzones. meshLandingzones rely on the various native tools of the providers: In the case of AWS these are in particular UO Assignments, Lambda Invocations and Cloud Formation Templates.
+For example, previously created Azure blueprints can be integrated into meshLandingzones. meshLandingzones rely on the various native tools of the providers: In the case of AWS these are in particular OU Assignments, Lambda Invocations and Cloud Formation Templates.

 For day 2 operations meshcloud offers various mechanisms for landing zone management.
 With fast updates of landing zones across many projects, it is possible to react to short-term security risks.
 The long-term development of landing zones to comply with new regulations and requirements is made possible by versioning the landing zones.
 With meshcloud you always have a cross-platform overview of which projects use which landing zone (and in which version).